sjchae1207/sjchae1207.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral associate in the Department of Bioengineering at Rice University.
+I am a postdoctoral associate in the Department of  at Rice University.
 My postdoc mentor is [Oleg Igoshin](https://igoshin.rice.edu/).

 I received Ph.D. from [Department of Mathematical Sciences at KAIST](https://mathsci.kaist.ac.kr/home/en/), where I conducted my research under the mentorship of [Jae Kyoung Kim](https://mathsci.kaist.ac.kr/~jaekkim/).